-It's worth mentioning that not all tasks are created the same, you may have a completely different task to test, but the testing methodology can generally be extended to tasks of all kinds.
+It is necessary to mention that not all tasks are created the same, you may have a completely different task to test with, but the testing methodology can generally be extended to tasks of all kinds.
 Let's get started!

 1. Click on "Go to Web Page"

 Once you click on the step, it should load the web page in the built-in browser.
-If the web page loads well, there isn't much you need to adjust; however, there are a few things you should always watch out for.
+If the web page loads well, there's nothing to worry about; however, there are a few things you should always pay extra attention to.

-1.1 If the web page loads with infinitive scroll-down → you want to select "Scroll down the page after it is loaded" and complete the proper settings.
+1.1 If the web page loads with infinitive scroll-down → you need to select "Scroll down the page after it is loaded" and complete the proper settings.

 2. Click the "Pagination" box

-In order for pagination to work consistently, there are two things we need to check for sure.
+In order for pagination to work consistently, there are two things we need to check:

-- If the paginating process works well on all pages, ie. it needs to paginate correctly going from page-1 to page-2, page-2 to page 3, page-3 to page-4, so on and so forth.
+If the paginating process works well on all pages, for instance, it needs to paginate correctly going from page 1 to page 2, page 2 to page 3, page 3 to page 4, etc.

 After you click on the pagination box, go to the highlighted element on the web page and confirm if it is the correct Next Page button.
 If you don't have the right Next button, you may need to manually fix it by altering the corresponding XPath.